ShrimpingIt/website_text/src/content/project/blink/build.md

 Look for a red or clear dome having two wire legs.
 A diode only allows electrical current to flow in one direction.
 Electricity should flow into the long leg and out of the short leg.
 Round LEDs also have one slightly flatter side, which corresponds with the short, negative leg of the LED.

-***Insert an LED, inserting the long leg to the row below the Red line on the right hand side of the chip (power, or 5Volts) and the short leg in the first empty row below the microcontroller.***
+***Insert an LED, inserting the long leg to the row below the Red wire (on the right hand side of the chip - power, or 5Volts) and the short leg in the first empty row below the microcontroller.***

 ## 100 Ohm ‘current-limiting’ resistor